-.
 What is the historical significance of the work (its technological, scientific, or social importance)?

-It showed that an ideal display, namely, a flat, low-power, light-weight, CRT-sized full-color video display ,which could be used also in high ambient light, is technically feasible, and that is exactly what had been long waited for to be used in an emerging information age since LCD was press-released in 1968.
+It showed that an ideal display, namely, a flat, low-power, light-weight, CRT-sized full-color video display ,which could be used also in high ambient light, is technologically feasible, and that is exactly what had been long waited for to be used in an emerging information age since LCD was press-released in 1968 by RCA.
+Technologically, it showed: 1. a-Si-TFT could be used for CRT size display.
+2. Color TFT-LCD could maintain good display quality even in high ambient light.

-Technologically, it showed :

-1. a-Si-TFT could be used for CRT size display.

-2. Color TFT-LCD could maintain good display quality even in an high ambient light.

 3. A large mother glass scheme could work for a-Si-TFT-LCD, which was proved by the high display uniformity across the entire display area.
 The mother glass 300mm x 320mm was the very forerunner of the mother glass generation competition which started around 1990, 2 years after Sharp 14-in. full color TFT-LCD was demonstrated.

-.
 What obstacles (technical, political, geographic) needed to be overcome?

-Technology wise:

-At the time when a mere small 3-in. a-Si-TFT-LCD production was just started with poor yield, unstable and far-from-being-matured production equipment, small output capacity drivers, engineers had to prepare line-defect free TFT-LCD panels with high display quality, meaning large contrast ratio, high color saturation with high uniformity, and they made a precise electrical and physical system analysis and designing and devised redundant pixel and bus line schemes, and employed normally-white LCD operation mode, which was first employed in 3-in.
-TFT-LCD panel, and developed the TFT-LCD panel and its driving scheme to achieve higher contrast ratio, better gray scale and full-color rendition, wider tolerance in temperature and cell-gap variations, leading higher display uniformity across the entire large display area, than normally-black mode could achieve.
+I. Technology wise: At the time when a mere small 3-in. a-Si-TFT-LCD production was just started with poor yield, unstable and far-from-being-matured production equipment, small output capacity drivers, engineers had to prepare line-defect free TFT-LCD panels with high display quality, meaning large contrast ratio, high color saturation with high uniformity, and they made a precise electrical and physical system analysis and designing and devised redundant pixel and bus line schemes, and employed normally-white LCD operation mode, which was first employed in 3-in.
+TFT-LCD panel, and developed the TFT-LCD panel and its driving scheme to achieve higher contrast ratio, better gray scale and full-color rendition, wider tolerance in temperature and cell-gap variations, leading higher display uniformity across the entire large display area, than normally-black mode could achieve in those days.

-Organization management wise,

-Sharp's first application of TFT-LCD was television which is supposed to be exposed to "critical" consumers 3-5 hours everyday for more than 10 years.

-So, from the very begging of development project, TV business group, who understand the market, located in Yaita-shi, Tochigi-ken, and TFT-LCD research group located in Tenri-shi, Nara-ken, worked closely; even though, two places are about 600km apart.
+II.
+Organization management wise: Sharp's first application of TFT-LCD was television which is supposed to be exposed to "critical" consumers 3-5 hours everyday for more than 10 years.
+So, from the very beginning of development project started in April 1984, TV business group, who understand the market, located in Yaita-shi, Tochigi-ken, and TFT-LCD research group located in Tenri-shi, Nara-ken, worked closely; even though, two places are about 600km apart.
+TV group, headed by Magohiro ARAMOTO, whose leading member was Masakazu YAMAMOTO, joined by Shuhji KOHZAI later on, showed the clear target specifications and pointed out critical display quality factors to be improved, and also transferred TV evaluation methods to TFT-LCD research group; TFT-LCD research group, headed by Masataka MATUURA, whose leading members were Funada FUMIAKI, with Yutaka ISHII as sub-leader, for LC material and operation mode and acting deputy to Matsuura, Kohzo YANO for TFT process, Hiroshi TAKE for system designing of TFT, LCD panel and driving circuitry, and evaluation of TFT-LCD as an integrated system, achieved and acquired them.

-TV group, headed by Magohiro ARAMOTO, joined by Shuhji KOHZAI later on, showed the clear target specifications and evaluation methods to TFT-LCD research group; TFT-LCD research group, headed by Masataka MATUURA, achieved and acquired them.
-In the production project, LCD business group, headed by Mitsuo ISHII, located in Yamato-Kohriyama-shi, Nara-ken, joined the project, bringing in panel production technology including large mother glass handing know-hows and the world-first TFT-LCD factory was build in the precinct of Research and Development group, near the TFT-LCD research group.
+In the production project started in November 1985, LCD business group, headed by Mitsuo ISHII, located in Yamato-Kohriyama-shi, Nara-ken, joined the project, bringing in panel production technology including large mother glass handling know-hows, and the world-first TFT-LCD factory with large mother glass 300mmx320mm was build in the precinct of Research and Development Group, located in Tenri-shi, Nara-ken, toward the end of 1986, near the Central Research Laboratories TFT-LCD research group belonged to.